Roberto Hernández (starting pitcher): Cleveland Indians

 On July 25, Hernández tossed eight shutout innings against the Boston Red Sox in a 1–0 Indians win.
-The victory capped a 5–0 July for Hernández.
-Hernández went on to go 19–8 with a 3.06 ERA and 215 innings pitched for the 2007 season.
+The victory improved his record to 5–0 in July.
+Hernández went on to go 19–8 with a 3.06 ERA and 215 innings pitched in 32 starts for the 2007 season.

-Hernández received serious consideration for the AL Cy Young award, along with teammate CC Sabathia, Boston's Josh Beckett, and the Angels' John Lackey.
-True to his dominant 2007 regular season form, Hernández, in his first career postseason game in Game 2 of the 2007 ALDS against the Yankees and Andy Pettitte, allowed just one earned run on 3 hits over 9 innings in an extra-inning win for Cleveland.
-He finished fourth in 2007 Cy Young voting.
+True to his dominant 2007 regular season form, Hernández, in his first career postseason game in Game 2 of the 2007 ALDS against the Yankees and Andy Pettitte, allowed just one earned run on three hits over nine innings in an extra-inning win for Cleveland.
 On October 20, Hernández was battered by the Red Sox at Fenway Park in Game 6 of the 2007 ALCS, surrendering seven runs in two plus innings, including a first-inning grand slam by J.D.
 Drew.
 The Indians would go on to lose the game and the series, despite having led the series three games to one.

+Hernández received serious consideration for the AL Cy Young award, along with teammate CC Sabathia, Boston's Josh Beckett, and the Angels' John Lackey.
+He ultimately finished fourth in 2007 AL Cy Young voting.

 On April 10, 2008, the Indians signed Hernández to a four-year $15 million contract extension through 2011 with three individual club options through 2014.
 If all options had been exercised, Hernández would have made $43 million, with another $5 million available in escalators.

-Hernández started the 2008 season off strong before going down on May 24 with a left hip strain after running to cover first base.
-He stayed on the disabled list for 2 months before making his return to the starting rotation on July 26.
+Hernández started the 2008 season off strong, going 4–2 with a 3.10 ERA in his first eight starts.
+On May 23, he left his start against the Texas Rangers with a left hip strain after running to cover first base.
+Hernández was placed on the disabled list the next day, where he remained for two months before making his return to the starting rotation on July 26.

 On September 19 against Detroit, Hernández hit Gary Sheffield with a pitch.
 The two exchanged words as Sheffield walked to first base with his bat tucked under this arm.
 Before the next pitch, Hernández made a pick-off throw to first base.
 Sheffield again started exchanging words with Hernández, and this time charged the mound inducing a bench-clearing brawl.
 Hernández was seen landing several punches to Sheffield's head, which left him bloodied.
 Hernández and Sheffield were both ejected, along with Indians catcher Víctor Martínez and Tigers second baseman Plácido Polanco.
+Hernández was suspended six games for his role in the brawl.